ulrischa/js_to_bookmarklet_action/README.md

-# js_to_bookmarklet_action
-A action that takes a js file in your github repo and inserts the converted bookmarklet code for an a href tag in a html file in same repo.
-You must define the js file, the target html file and the target id for inserting the bookmarklet code

 # Bookmarklet Generator Action

 This GitHub Action generates a JavaScript bookmarklet from a source file and updates a specified HTML file with the bookmarklet link.
+It takes a js file in your github repo and inserts the converted bookmarklet code for an a href tag in a html file in same repo.
+You must define the js file, the target html file and the target id for inserting the bookmarklet code

 ## Features
 - Reads a JavaScript file and wraps it in an IIFE if needed.